isaksky/RouteProvider/README.md

 # RouteProvider

-This is an F# Type provider made to generate types suitable for routing in a web application.
+An F# Type provider that generates types suitable for routing in a web application.

 ## Example: